mldangelo/personal-site/src/data/about.md

 - I almost always have a sketchbook with me and a [01 Sakura Pigma Micron Pen](https://www.sakuraofamerica.com/product/pigma-micron/).
 - I can't locate every country on a map.
 - I operate a [small angel fund](http://skepticalinvestments.biz/) with terrible returns.
-- I break about 30 traffic laws on a [cruiser](https://landyachtz.com/boards/cruiser/), [onewheel](https://onewheel.com/products/xr), [bicycle](https://www.citibikenyc.com/), or [electric skateboard](https://boostedusa.com/collections/electric-skateboards/products/boosted-mini-x) every single day.
+- I break about 30 traffic laws on a skateboard or [bicycle](https://www.citibikenyc.com/)every single day.
+- I stack-rank coffee shops, restaurants, and every dog I see in New York.
 - I added this page because many people complained that my site was just my resume.

 # I dream of